FuelLabs/fuel-indexer/docs/CONTRIBUTING.md

 - Run tests and make sure all tests pass.
 - Your commit message should be formatted as `[commit type]: [short commit blurb]`
   - Examples:
-    - If you fixed a bug, your message is `fix: sqlite database locking issue`
+    - If you fixed a bug, your message is `fix: database locking issue`
     - If you added new functionality, your message would be `enhancement: i add something super cool`
     - If you just did a chore your message is: `chore: i did somthing not fun`